dnmilne/ask-logic/README.md

 * `page.pageIndex` is the index of this page in the `state.pages` array
 * `page.current` is set to **true** if the user is currently on this page

-The index of the current page is also stored in `response.pageIndex`, and for convenience the current page is stored in `state.page`
+The index of the user's current page is also stored in `response.pageIndex`, and for convenience the current page is stored in `state.page`

-###Extra notes

-* The `state` is not a singleton.
-A new instance is created every time `SurveyStates.init()` is called.
-This means that you can happily display multiple surveys to the user at once, and have separate `response` and `state` objects for each.

-* The `state` never manipulates the `schema`, and assumes it is immutable.
-If the `schema` changes, then the `state` object will be invalid and bugs are likely.
-It might be a good idea to set up a watch on the `schema`, and recreate the `state` whenever it changes.